National Holidays in Belize

 National holidays in Belize are much more important to the population than our holidays are to the population of the US.
-On many holidays the whole country of Belize practically shuts down, with drastically reduced transportation services, closed schools, no news services, and no public services (banks, government offices, etc) in operation.
+On most of the holidays listed below the whole country of Belize practically shuts down, with drastically reduced transportation services, closed schools, no news services, and no public services (banks, government offices, etc) in operation.
 Belize knows how to celebrate!
 Don’t worry though, tourism is the lifeblood of the economy.
 Tourist services such as tours, hotels, and restaurants do not close, even for Christmas.

 If you are looking for an adventure holiday with excellent adventure sports equipment, consider our private island at Glover’s Reef.
 Our Adventure Island package is all-inclusive… there are no hidden costs, you can put your wallet away for the entire time that you are on the island.
 All inclusives definitely take the money stress out of your Belize holiday.

 January 1 – New Year’s Day

 This is a traditional holiday just like in the US, everything is closed while people recover from the celebrations the night before.

 March 9 – Baron Bliss Day